 How to get there: From Grand Central Market, take E. 3rd St. to I-110 South and continue for 3 miles.
 Take the W. Martin Luther King, Jr. Blvd. exit (20A exit) and park in the paid parking lot.

-As one of the locations to see retired Space Shuttle, this is a must for the adventurers in your car.
+As one of the locations to see a retired Space Shuttle, this is a must for the adventurers in your car.
 With half of the facility dedicated to space exploration, the California Science Center is a must for families.
 The Space Shuttle Endeavor is a top attraction and don’t forget the external tank outside the building.

 Know before you go: Since this is a free museum, it’s a favorite with school groups.
 Buy tickets for special exhibits and IMAX at Will Call or the Ticket Window.